 CAYMAN ISLANDS (September 14, 2016) – Eighteen Caymanian college students recently completed the inaugural Summer Undergraduate Research Fellowship (SURF) Program at Health City Cayman Islands.
 The SURF Fellows were chosen through a competitive application process and completed their fellowships in June and July.
-“We were very pleased by the diversity of students,” said Richard Parchment, Program Organiser of SURF and Education Coordinator from Health City Development.
+“We were very pleased by the diversity of students,” said Richard Parchment, Program Organizer of SURF and Education Coordinator from Health City Development.
 “The students are attending universities in Canada, the United States, the UK and the Cayman Islands and all performed remarkably well.”
-Charles D. Bush, Program Organiser of SURF, added that the hospital was impressed with the calibre of the students.
+Charles D. Bush, Program Organizer of SURF, added that the hospital was impressed with the calibre of the students.
 “These young Caymanians give us great hope for the future of destination healthcare in the Cayman Islands.

 Each fellow was asked to develop a written plan of care on a case study, based on Health City’s tertiary care healthcare model.
 Each case study focused on the types of complex medical diagnoses that have been successfully treated at Health City Cayman Islands.
 “I was amazed by the quality of papers from our SURF program and the level of understanding and depth of thought of these young men and women,” said Gene Thompson, Project Director of Health City Cayman Islands.
 “This was in no small part due to the investment of time our consultants made into these students, as they mentored them in their speciality.
 The outcome of the SURF Program is further evidence that we are accomplishing a big part of Dr. Devi Shetty’s vision, which is for our Caymanian people to develop and take over the leading roles at Health City Cayman Islands.”